-Safe iterators Our next example concerns the safe use of iterators.
+Safe iterators.
+Our next example concerns the safe use of iterators.
 It is usually the case that the data source that underlies an iterator may not be changed during the iteration process.
 It is fairly common to explicitly encode that behaviour in the implementation of iterators, by throwing an exception if an iterator is used after the collection has changed, but it would be nicer to specify it as a separate concern, once and for all.

 There are three symbols of interest here: the creation of an iterator on a particular data source (lines 2-4), the next() operation on that same iterator (lines 5-7), and update operations on the given datasource (lines 8-10).
-Then, whenever we see a creation, followed by some iteration steps, an update and then another iteration step, we know that an error has occurred.
+Then, whenever we see a creation, followed by some iteration steps, one (or more) update(s) and then another iteration step, we know that an error has occurred.
 This is captured by the pattern on lines 12-13.

 '''

 tracematch (Iterator i, DataSource ds) {

-1

 sym create_iter after returning(i):

-2

 call(Iterator DataSource.iterator())

-3

 && target(ds);

-4

 sym call_next before:

-5

 call(Object Iterator.next())

-6

 && target(i);

-7

 sym update_source after:

 call( DataSource.update(..))

-9

 && target(ds);

-10

-11

 create_iter call_next

-12

-update_source call_next
+update_source+ call_next

-13

-14

-ł

 throw new

-15

 ConcurrentModificationException();

-16

 }

-17

 }

-18

 '''